How many students are admitted to the program?

 No. It is our policy not to offer such preliminary evaluations.
 Students must go through the application process at which time we will make an admission and aid decision.
 We request that applicants do not ask us to make a preliminary evaluation.

-No. The application system is shut down shortly after the deadline and later applications cannot be considered.
+No. The application system is shut down shortly after the deadline and late applications will not be considered.

 No. We only admit students for entry in the fall semester.